BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/mywriteup.md

 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-### Required Files
+### 1. Required Files

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### Submission includes all required files and can be used to run the simulator in autonomous mode

-* Are all required files submitted?]
+* Are all required files submitted?

 SPECIFICATION : My project includes the following files:
 * model.py :- This is the script created to train the model